ertheosiswadi/laughing-broccoli/README.md

 # The Laughing Broccoli

-Hello good people!
+Hello good people!\
-The following is a step-by-step walkthrough on how to make my life easier
+The following is a step-by-step walkthrough on how to cook the perfect broccoli
 ### How to use:
 * See where you are in the Table of Contents
   * Whose broccoli are you dealing with?